 3. Microneedling Patches

-4. Retinol and Vitamin A Derivatives
+4. Products Containing Retinol and Vitamin A Derivatives

-In-Office Solutions for Longer-Lasting Results
+In-Office Solutions for Laugh Lines That Deliver Longer-Lasting Results

 1. Hyaluronic Acid Fillers

-Dr. Shamban also loves Restylane, as well as another classic, Juvéderm, and two newer options, RHA 3 and RHA 4.
-“RHA is particularly great in this area, and all dynamic areas of the face.
-It uses a gentle manufacturing process with only a few chemical modifications, resulting in a gel that closely mimics the natural HA found in one’s own skin.
+Dr. Shamban also loves another classic, Juvéderm, and two newer options, Revance RHA 3 and RHA 4.
+“RHA is particularly great in this area, and all dynamic areas of the face,” she says.
+“It uses a gentle manufacturing process with only a few chemical modifications.
+This results in a gel that closely mimics the natural HA found in one’s own skin.
 They also have a high ‘stretchability.’
 Think of it like a trampoline: a material with a spring that expands or stretches and has the ability to rebound with each smile or expression, keeping a natural look.
 RHA 3 can be used for moderate nasolabial folds, and RHA 4 is best for deeper folds.”

-Dr. Lee also points to the efficacy of Juvéderm and Restylane, but says fillers have become extremely sophisticated over the past few years, and now we have a whole gamut of products to work with, each with unique properties.
-“With faces, I prefer a natural look, so I favor fillers that have some elasticity to accommodate for the dynamic movement of the mouth and laugh lines when talking, smiling or laughing,” she says.
-“For the smile lines, I like Restylane Refyne and Defyne because they just don’t sit in the laugh lines when talking, but rather they look natural and part of the face.”
+Dr. Lee says fillers have become extremely sophisticated over the past several years.
+“I prefer a natural look, so I favor fillers that have some elasticity.
+This accommodates for the dynamic movement of the mouth and laugh lines when talking, smiling or laughing,” she says.
+“I like Restylane Refyne and Defyne because they look natural and part of the face.”

 2. Biostimulatory Fillers